whelan-low/tp/docs/DeveloperGuide.md

 `AddStudentCommandParser` implements the `Parser` interface and its relevant operations.

-`AddStudentCommand` extends the `Command` class and contains auxillary operations that supports the mechanism.
+`AddStudentCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism.

 Given below is an example usage scenario and how the add mechanism behaves at each step.